 This three storey building, comprising a Premier Inn hotel with retail units on the ground floor, was completed in August 2016 and replaced the former Magistrates’ Court.
 The Friends of Lewes were influential in changing the design to make it more sympathetic to the area of town in which it is located.

 This large 15 acre urban regeneration project on the banks of the river Ouse was approved by the South Downs National Park Authority in December 2015 and subsequently granted full planning permission in April 2019.
 The plan was for mixed use, including 416 housing units (40% affordable), several retail units, a riverside walk with a footbridge across the river, a large car park and a medical centre.
 Flood defences were to be provided.
-However in December 2020, North Street Quarter Ltd confirmed that it intended to sell its land to eco-developer, Human Nature, who aims to submit a different scheme for the renamed Phoenix Project for planning permission in the early part of 2022.
+However in April 2021, the eco-developer Human Nature acquired the part of the site owned by MAS REI, and aims to submit a different scheme for the renamed Phoenix Project for planning permission in the early part of 2022.